DeborahOsilade/Deborah-Osilade-Portfolio/README.md

 #### This project,

 1. Used predictive modelling to define parameters that play important roles in swaying a passenger feedback towards ‘satisfied’.
-2. Created a deployment strategy on how to solve it
+2. Created a strategy on how to solve it

 # [User Behaviour Prediction - Loan Defaulters - Credit risk](https://github.com/DeborahOsilade/User-Behaviour-Prediction---Loan-Defaulters---Credit-risk)